Marah Louw is a South African singer and actress who began singing at the age of 10 with the choir Imilonji Kantu.

 She confirmed that she had consumed an energy drink, a Red Bull to be exact, and vodka that was given to her by fellow judge Gareth Cliff before filming the episode, these were consumed in addition to strong pain medication taken for her broken toe.

 Marah went on to explain that she was exhausted as a result of a heavy schedule and drank a Red Bull with vodka to counteract her exhaustion, she then apologized to the nation and said that it was “not in her character to do such things”.

 M-Net then issued a statement that expressed disappointment in Marah’s irresponsible behavior.

 “M-Net does not allow crew members, cast, and presenters on any set to consume alcohol prior to a show.
 It is against our code of conduct and could lead to disciplinary action,” it said.

 While M-Net acknowledged and accepted Louw’s apology, Lani Lombard, M-Net’s communications manager, confirmed that the company would not take any action against Marah.

 M-Net also officially informed all the Idols SA cast and crew that the company would not, under any circumstances, tolerate behavior on set that could tarnish the reputation of the production.

 At the time, Gareth Cliff said that Marah could not claim to be the victim all the time.
 “Adults must take responsibility for their actions.
 She’s like Paula Abdul,” he wrote on Twitter.

 During an interview with the Sunday Times in October of 2016, Marah said: “That was a terrible time for me.
-I later learnt from one of the contestants and a production member that the drink I was given by one of my colleagues was laced with vodka.”
+I later learned from one of the contestants and a production member that the drink I was given by one of my colleagues was laced with vodka.”